About arc42

 M1

-First milestone focused on end-to-end functionality.
+First project milestone, focused on delivering end-to-end functionality.

 Error envelope